Frequently Asked Questions

 All information on this site belongs to the Atomic Heritage Foundation.
 You are welcome to use text or images from the site for personal use and the documents for primary source research provided that you give the Atomic Heritage Foundation credit (please see our guide on how to cite information from our website).
 If you are using photos from one of the profile galleries, please include the name of the collection - for example, "the Walter Goodman Collection, Atomic Heritage Foundation."
-If you want to use anything on the site for commercial purposes, please contact Cindy Kelly to request permission and discuss the appropriate fee.
+If you want to use anything on the site for commercial purposes, please contact the National Museum of Nuclear Science & History's Collections Department to request permission and discuss the appropriate fee.

 Who is the author of a particular article?

 Some articles list a specific author.
 For the other articles, please cite the author as the Atomic Heritage Foundation.
 Typically, many staff members contribute to each article, and the copyright belongs to AHF.

 Can I get high-resolution versions of images from this site?